gliboc/sec-labs/lab_1/reports.md

 &nbsp;
 &nbsp;

-- Not completely : it is now more easy the operations which require to turn on or off one PIN, but the more complex register states have become less understandable due to the lack of binary operations.
+- Not completely: it is now easier to model the operations which require to turn on or off one PIN, but the more complex register states have become less understandable due to the lack of binary operations.
   However, the rest is more readable.